-An investment fund is essentially a basket of investments; a basket of stocks, bonds, or of any other investment type or combination thereof.
-Funds are useful because they provide immediate diversification—safety against the risk of having too much invested in one stock, sector, or any other single asset.
+A fund is essentially a basket of investments—stocks, bonds, another investment type or a combination thereof.
+Funds are useful because they provide immediate diversification: safety against the risk of having too much money invested in one stock, sector, or any other single asset.

-Funds come in two primary varieties; they are either actively or passively managed.
+Funds are either actively or passively managed.
 A fund that is passively managed is attempting to track a specific index.
-ETFs tend to be passively managed, but there is more active funds out there.
+ETFs tend to be passively managed, but there are more active funds out there.
 Mutual funds can be either passively or actively managed.

 Active management means that there is someone actively buying and selling stocks to try and outperform the market.
 (Unfortunately, they rarely do.)
-If you would like to use passively managed mutual funds, look for the ones labeled index funds.
+When looking for passively managed mutual funds, look for the ones labeled index funds.

 An index is used to track the performance of a certain market, and therefore represents the market average.
 Index mutual funds and ETFs typically have very low fees, which means you get to keep more of your own money.

 Retirement target date funds are another option.
 These investments package together several funds, shifting into a higher bond exposure as you approach the selected retirement date.

 Some retirement target date funds use managed funds, which can increase the cost for you and potentially underperform compared to their peers or the index they seek to track.